Quantifying Harm: Quantitative Harm When There Is Uncertainty about Contexts

 \edfn

+\commentout{ If $\vec{X}$ reflects the implementation of a policy that we are currently deciding on, as in Example \ref{xam3}, it corresponds to an intervention on the causal model $M$.
+This is not the case if we are instead evaluating the harm due to an existing, possibly probabilistic, policy (or any other causal mechanism).
+Hence we define the quantitative harm for both cases. }

 Applying Definition~\ref{def:harm5} to our example, taking $M$ to be a causal model of the driving situation, we can assume for simplicity that there are three contexts of interest: in $u_0$, the agent does not have a fatal accident if either $X=0$ or $X=1$, in $u_1$ he has a fatal accident if $X=1$ but not if $X=0$, and in $u_2$ he has a fatal accident if either $X=0$ or $X=1$.
 We can then take the probabilities to be $999,999 /1,000,000$ for $u_0$ and $1/2,000,000$ for both $u_1$ and $u_2$.
+Deciding on a policy then amounts to determining the equation for $X$: either we choose $X=1$, or we choose $X=0$.
+(Of course, in general, more complicated policies can be considered.)

 In practice, people tend to discount the probability of fatal accidents; they treat it as being essentially 0.
 We can capture this by taking, for example, $w(1/2,000,000) = 0$ and $w(999,999/1,000,000) = 1$.
-Sure enough, for this choice of $w$, the weighted harm of $X=1$ is lower than that of $X=0$.
+Sure enough, for this choice of $w$, the weighted expected harm of $X=1$ is lower than that of $X=0$.

 In this case, $w$ underweights the low probabilities.
 But in other cases, people overweight probabilities.
-As Gigerenzer \nciteyear{Gig06} observed, after the terrorist attack on September 11, 2001, a lot of Americans decided to reduce their air travel and drive more, presumably because they were overweighting the likelihood of another terrorist attack.
+As Gigerenzer \citeyear{Gig06} observed, after the terrorist attack on September 11, 2001, a lot of Americans decided to reduce their air travel and drive more, presumably because they were overweighting the likelihood of another terrorist attack.
 (As Gigerenzer points out, the net effect was a significant increase in the number of deaths.)
-As mentioned in the introduction, HBKL give other examples where probability weighting gives answers that seem to match how people feel about issues.
+As mentioned in the introduction, HBKL give other examples where overweighting gives answers that seem to match how people feel about issues.

 Perhaps the most common explanation for this effect is that people underweight probabilities when they make ``decisions from experience'' (i.e., based on their past experience with the events of interest), although this can flip due to recent bad experiences (as in the case of a terrorist attack) and overweight probabilities when they make ``decisions from description'' (i.e., the type of situation studied in a lab, where a situation is described in words) \cite{HBWE04}.
 In our example, agents' experience is that people never have fatal accidents, so they underweight the probability.
 On the other hand, if the agent recently had a death in the family due to a fatal accident, it is likely that he would use a $w$ that overweights these probabilities.